dhauss/big_data/Assignment1/README.md

 A custom bigram class, contains two private Text attributes representing the First and Second word in a bigram.
 Implements writeableComparable for serialization and sorting in HDFS.

 CountMapper:
 Parses out punctuation, HTML tags, and consecutive white space, then maps each bigram in the input to key: bigram, val: 1.
-Also increments a global Hadoop counter to track total number of bigrams in file
+Also increments a global Hadoop counter to track total number of bigrams in file.

+Input: LongWritable, Text

+Output: Bigram, LongWritable

 CountReducer:
 Simple counting reducer, iterates through and sums all values for a given Bigram key.
 Effectively counts the number of occurrences of each unique bigram in input

+Input: Bigram, LongWritable

+Output: Bigram, LongWritable

 ProbMapper:
 Maps each unique bigram to key: bigram, val: probability, calculated by dividing its count by the global count from countJob.
 Probability is represented as a float

+Input: LongWritable, Text

+Output: Bigram, FloatWritable

 PossibleMapper:
 Filters out all bigrams that do not begin with the word 'possible', then maps the 'possible' bigrams to key: 'possible', val: 'second/tprobability', both represented as Text objects.
 This allows all bigrams to be mapped to the same key after significant filtering so that the reducer can find a global max

+Input: LongWritable, Text

+Output: Text, Text

 PossibleCombiner:
 Largely the same function as the PossibleReducer, finds local max 'possible' bigram and filters out all other 'possible' bigrams before passing on to the reducer.
 The only significant difference is that the output format matches that of PossibleMapper.
 Use of this combiner class reduces the bottleneck caused by mapping all values to a single key

+Input: Text, Text

+Output: Text, Text

 PossibleReducer:
 Iterates through all local max 'possible' bigrams, outputs only the global max as key: Bigram, val: probability

+Input: Text, Text

+Output: Bigram, FloatWritable

 # Test Cases
 Basic functionality MRUnit tests to ensure mapper and reducer classes are correct before running on HDFS